-Somerville Public Schools and the City of Somerville implemented COVID-19 safety guidelines and protocols, and made improvements to all our buildings' ventilation systems.
-SPS routinely screens consenting students and staff for COVID-19.
-Our community also follows evidence-based protocols for social distancing, handwashing, and masking.
-We urge our community members and eligible students to get vaccinated against COVID-19 to prevent the spread of the disease.
+Somerville Public Schools and the City of Somerville implemented COVID-19 safety guidelines and protocols, and made improvements to all our buildings' ventilation systems and we will continue to perform symptomatic tests on all consented students and staff.
+We urge our community members and eligible students to get vaccinated against COVID-19.
 Please read through this page for resource materials to answer your questions about COVID-19 and learn about our policies.
 You may also contact your school's nurse with questions.
-Read the latest Superintendent's Communication to get the most recent district updates.
+Notice to parents/guardians about 2022-23 COVID protocols, in English, Spanish, Portuguese, and Haitian Creole.

 Use the Daily Symptom Checklist Every Morning

 Go through the Daily Symptom Checklist with your child before they leave the house each morning.
 Don't risk the health of your child or their community by sending them to school with symptoms.